-As Article 8(1) provides for flexibility in refusing to give access to the Arbitration Convention due to the imposition of a serious penalty, and considering the practical experience acquired since 1995, Member States are recommended to clarify or revise their unilateral declarations in the Annex to the Arbitration Convention in order to better reflect that a serious penalty should only be applied in exceptional cases like fraud. [addition, report item 2.13] Tax fraud is a form of deliberate evasion of tax which is generally punishable under criminal law.
+As Article 8(1) provides for flexibility in refusing to give access to the Arbitration Convention due to the imposition of a serious penalty, and considering the practical experience acquired since 1995, Member States are recommended to clarify or revise their unilateral declarations in the Annex to the Arbitration Convention in order to better reflect that a serious penalty should only be applied in exceptional cases like fraud. [addition, report item 2.13].

+Tax fraud is a form of deliberate evasion of tax which is generally punishable under criminal law.
 The term includes situations in which deliberately false statements are submitted or fake documents are produced.
-Tax evasion generally comprises illegal arrangements where liability to tax is hidden or ignored, i.e. the taxpayer pays less tax than he is legally obliged to pay by hiding income or information from the tax authorities.
+This applies not only to cases where the aforementioned situations arise because of deliberate action but also in cases where there is a failure to take reasonable care, e.g. gross negligence [which results in criminal law sanctions.]].